Adeniyilowee/Vision-Transformer-Workshop/README.md

         pip install -e .

-- Run: `jupyterlab` At this point your default browser should open a page where you will see the folder with all the git repository files.
+- Run: `jupyter lab` At this point your default browser should open a page where you will see the folder with all the git repository files.

 After the workshop, you can deactivate your conda environment via: `conda deactivate`